crubiogarcia/crubiogarcia.github.io/README.md

 # Computational Design
 **About me:**
-  Hi, my name is Carmen and I am a Computational Designer in the Architecture team at Foster and Partners in London.
+  Hi, my name is Carmen and I am a Computational Designer at Foster and Partners in London.

 **I am most skilled in:**
 Grasshopper, Python, C#, Dynamo, Rhinoceros, Revit